mth/yeti/doc/intro.rst

     h#msg();

-This defined a class ``Hello`` with one ``msg`` method, created a new instance of it and called the method.
+This defined a class ``Hello`` with one ``msg`` method, created a new instance of it, and then called the method.
 The method return and argument types must be specified explicitly (quite like in the Java code).

 Super class can be specified using extends clause::